feylafel/CSC3060_code_optimization/README.md

 ## Baseline Values And Default Input Sizes

 The baseline times are defined in the benchmark headers and are used by `run_all.cpp` when it computes per-benchmark speedup.
-The table below is sorted by header file name in ascending order and only lists the kernels currently used in `run_all.cpp`. `aos_soa` is ignored for now.
+The table below is sorted by header file name in ascending order and only lists the kernels currently used in `run_all.cpp`.

 | Header file | Baseline constant | Baseline time (ns) | Default input size in `run_all.cpp` |
 | --- | --- | --- | --- |